The Formal Theory of Monads, Univalently: Introduction

-\subparagraph*{Foundations} In this paper, we work in \textbf{univalent foundations} \cite{hottbook}.
+In this paper, we work in \textbf{univalent foundations} \cite{hottbook}.
 Univalent foundations is an extension of intensional type theory with the univalence axiom.
 Roughly speaking, this axiom says that equivalent types are equal.
 More precisely, we have a map $\idtoequiv$ that sends identities $X = Y$ to equivalences from $X$ to $Y$, and the univalence axiom states that $\idtoequiv$ is an equivalence itself.
-This axiom has numerous effects on the mathematics in this foundation.
+This axiom has numerous effects on the mathematics developed in this foundation.
 One consequence is function extensionality and another is that identity types must necessarily be proof relevant: since there could be multiple equivalence between two types, we could have different proofs of their equality.

 In addition, the notion of category studied in this setting is that of \textbf{univalent categories} \cite{rezk_completion}.
-A univalent category is a category in which isomorphic objects are equal.
-More precisely, for all objects $x$ and $y$ in a category $\C$, we have a map $\idtoiso{x}{y} : x = y \rightarrow x \cong y$, and $\C$ is called \textbf{univalent} if $\idtoiso{x}{y}$ is an equivalence for all $x, y : \C$.
+In every category $\C$, we have a map $\idtoiso{x}{y} : x = y \rightarrow x \cong y$, and $\C$ is \textbf{univalent} if $\idtoiso{x}{y}$ is an equivalence for all $x, y : \C$.
 From the univalence axiom, one can deduce that the category of sets is univalent.
-The reason why this notion is interesting, is because in the set-theoretical semantics \cite{simpset}, univalent categories correspond to categories in set theory.
+The reason why this notion is interesting, is because in the set-theoretical semantics \cite{simpset}, univalent categories correspond to ordinary categories.
 Furthermore, every property expressible in type theory about univalent categories is closed under equivalence.
-For a more detailed exposition of univalent category theory, we refer the reader to the literature \cite{rezk_completion}.